scurtyhub/home-lab/README.md

 # Home lab Network diagram
-This repo lists Operating systems and Services that are used to build out my Home Lab.
+This repo shows Network diagram and lists Operating systems and Services that are used to build out my Home Lab.

 ### Network Diagram
 ![alt text](images/Home_Lab.jpg)